act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-standard-nav-a1b64e.md

 For each target element, focus can cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).

-**Note:** Cycling back to the browser UI can be done both by moving forward through the tab order and by moving backwards.
-It is not possible to fulfill this expectation by using browser specific shortcuts to return to the browser UI.
+**Note:** It is not possible to fulfill this expectation by using browser specific shortcuts to return to the browser UI.

 ## Assumptions